gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 Fellows and Associate Fellows join OES on-loan from academic, nonprofit, or government offices on either a reimbursable or non-reimbursable basis.
 Fellows have come from a variety of universities, non-profits, and Federal departments.
 There is additional flexibility for Federal employees applying for a rotational detail.
 You can learn more about the position and what we look for by [viewing the 2020 Fellowship Solicitation]({{site.baseurl}}/assets/files/oes-design-fellow-solicitation-fy20.pdf).

 <iframe src="https://www.youtube.com/embed/9KSQ3YLpuV4" width="512" height="384"></iframe>

-## Supporting OES as an Academic Affiliate

-We often require specific subject matter expertise as we identify opportunities to work with agencies on an ongoing basis.
-As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeqnuRSZNKZt9bVLAGw6G64i5oUNDqsGcrX7dvgGpvlac9Cog/viewform?usp=sf_link">Tell us about your area of expertise</a>, and we may reach out to you to collaborate on a specific project.